 Let’s face it, many of us have gotten used to our lives they way they are—good or bad.
 And many of us would rather keep things the way they are than change them, even for the better.
 Living every day filled with gratitude will change us, there’s no doubt about it.
 But many believe, me included, that it is worthy of the time, effort and focus to make it happen.
 Ultimately, if we want to live SMART for the next 365 days, today is the day to put gratitude to the test and just do it!

-Here are seven more posts about gratitude to keep you
+Here are six more posts about gratitude to keep you

 thinking of gratitude all week!